NBPub/MusicDB-sql-practice/README.md

 *Prior work: Ensure all album folder names follow format `<ALBUM-NAME> (<YEAR>) [<Format>]`*

 # Part One - DB Creation
 `db_creation.py` and `db_functions.py` serve to create the SQLite database.
 A timer and progress bar provide live monitoring and records of scan times.
 For my library, initial scans took 6-8 minutes, and subsequent scans (not the first of the day) took 1-2 minutes.
-Various junk is left in `db_functions.py`, as this is the easiest way to check/apply changes to files or folders.
+Various junk is left as comments in `db_functions.py`, as this is the best way to check/apply changes to all files or folders.
 For example, embedded ID3 tags were first identified, secondly deleted, and thirdly ignored, over the days of scanning / fixing.

 My music folder is organized by artist.
 An artist folder contains album folders or single tracks (and potentially other hidden files).
-Album folders can contain tracks, images, and other files
+Album folders can contain tracks, images, and other files.
 These folders and files were used to populate 3 SQLite tables: **Artists**, **Albums**, and **Tracks**.

 The **Artists** table contains the following columns:
 * Name (TEXT, PRIMARY KEY)